-The fiscal 2013 budget provides \$420 million in dedicated resources for the Health Safety Net, including \$320 million from hospital and insurer assessments, \$70 million from supplemental payments made by other sources and a \$30 million contribution from the General Fund.
-The Division of Health Care Finance and Policy continues to monitor Health Safety Net service volume and costs, to update evolving trends relating to Trust Fund care demand.
-Projections will likely change as more data emerges regarding demand on the Health Safety Net, and a Health Safety Net shortfall of funding for the Health Safety Net's fiscal year 2012 of \$130 million is anticipated.
-These projections are largely influenced by the current economic conditions and their impacts on the Health Safety Net.
+\$70 million from supplemental payments made by other sources, and a \$30 million contribution from the General Fund.
+The Executive Office of Health and Human Services continues to monitor HSN service volume and costs and to update evolving trends relating to Trust Fund care demand.
+An HSN funding shortfall of \$143 million is anticipated for fiscal 2013.